 THOR Industries Announces Retirement of Director Jim Ziemer

-/EIN News/ -- ELKHART, Ind., Sept.
-09, 2022 (GLOBE NEWSWIRE) -- THOR Industries, Inc. (NYSE: THO) today announced the retirement of Jim Ziemer from its Board of Directors, effective October 1, 2022.
+ELKHART, Ind., Sept.
+09, 2022 (GLOBE NEWSWIRE) -- THOR Industries, Inc. THO today announced the retirement of Jim Ziemer from its Board of Directors, effective October 1, 2022.
 Mr. Ziemer will continue to act as an observer to the Board through the end of calendar year 2022 following his retirement.
-Mr. Ziemer’s retirement is consistent with THOR’s Board of Directors refreshment plans, and, as the company added two new directors last year ahead of this planned retirement, no additional new directors are planned at this time.
+Mr. Ziemer's retirement is consistent with THOR's Board of Directors refreshment plans, and, as the company added two new directors last year ahead of this planned retirement, no additional new directors are planned at this time.

 Mr. Ziemer dedicated the bulk of his professional career to Harley-Davidson.
 He started with Harley-Davidson as a freight elevator operator in 1969 while in college and joined the company's accounting department upon graduation from college.
 He became Harley-Davidson's Chief Financial Officer in 1990 and served as Harley-Davidson's Chief Executive Officer from 2005 through 2009.
 Mr. Ziemer joined THOR's Board of Directors in 2010, where he served as Chairman of the Company's Audit Committee from December 2011 to March 2022 and served on the Company's Environmental, Social, Governance & Nominating Committees.